Environmental Educator I (part-time as needed)

 Tenafly Nature Center is an independent non-profit member-supported 400 acre nature preserve, located in Tenafly, NJ, five miles north of the George Washington Bridge.
 With over seven miles of trails and a 3-acre pond, TNC is the largest privately-run nature center in Bergen County.
-Education Interns (report to the Education Director) are responsible for assisting the Education Director with all aspects of running the Tenafly Nature Center education department and education staff department needs including teaching our increasing demand of programs both on and off site throughout the year.
+Educators (report to the Education Director) are responsible for teaching our increasing demand of programs both on and off site throughout the year.
 Curriculum is hands-on and geared toward helping children and adults to develop awareness, appreciation and stewardship for the natural world.
-A Tenafly Nature Center education intern works hard and develops the skills needed to continue in any career in the education/interpretive field.

-- Create and maintain a safe, fun, learning atmosphere for children while projecting a knowledgeable & confident image to parents and teachers.
+- Create a safe, fun, learning atmosphere for children while projecting a knowledgeable & confident image to parents and teachers.

-- Assist with care of captive live animals (ex.
-Raptors, Reptiles.
-Amphibians)
+- Assist with care of captive live animals.

-- Greet and engage visitors; articulate TNC’s mission and project a helpful and positive attitude when interacting with the public, including TNC members, parents, teachers, and group leaders in person & on the phone.
+- Articulate organization mission and project a helpful and positive attitude when interacting with the public, including TNC members, teachers, and group leaders in person & on the phone.

-- Knowledge of and passion for the natural world with an interest in environmental or outdoor education and/or classroom science education.
+- Knowledge of and passion for the natural world.

 - Enthusiastic, outgoing, patient, and flexible when working with children and adults.